 Treatment for Long-Lasting Recovery

 Gentle Path at The Meadows, located in Wickenburg, Arizona, provides an intensive, experientially based 45-day treatment program for men with the complex issues of sexual addictions in conjunction with chemical, food, work and other addiction issues.

-We are a Behavioral Health Inpatient Facility licensed for 28 beds, dedicated only to those who suffer with sexual addictions and co-occurring issues.
-We offer the highest level of care dedicated exclusively to men suffering from sex addiction counseling and are accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high quality care and treatment.
+We are a Behavioral Health Inpatient Facility licensed for 28 beds, dedicated only to those who suffer from sexual addictions and co-occurring issues.
+We offer the highest level of care dedicated exclusively to men suffering from sex addiction counseling and are accredited by The Joint Commission which demonstrates our ongoing commitment to safe, high-quality care and treatment.
 Our dedicated nurses and medical staff are available 24 hours a day, seven days a week, and play a vital role in helping patients at Gentle Path at The Meadows.
 Patients can be assured they are receiving outstanding care at Gentle Path at The Meadows.

 In a safe and nurturing community composed of their peers, men are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.
-The goal is for these individuals to gain the courage to face difficult issues, including grief and loss, heal from emotional trauma and become accountable for their own feelings, behaviors, and recovery.
+The goal is for these individuals to gain the courage to face difficult issues, including grief and loss, heal from emotional trauma and become accountable for their feelings, behaviors, and recovery.
 Visit us here or feel free to phone us at 855-333-6076.